Come taste our locally crafted beers, wines and cocktails to decide for yourself who takes top honors.

 Five Colorado Cocktails to Try:

-2. Colorado Sidecar, Ships Tavern (Denver): Stranahan’s whiskey, Grand Marnier, simple syrup and lime juice.
+2. Colorado Sidecar, Ship Tavern (Denver): Stranahan’s whiskey, Grand Marnier, simple syrup and lime juice.

-3. Cannes Do, The Dogwood Cocktail Cabin (Crested Butte): Vodka, cantaloupe, honeydew, cucumber and yellow Chartreuse.
+3. Poco Loco, The Dogwood Cocktail Cabin (Crested Butte): Vodka, pineapple, habanero and honey.

 “The truly handcrafted, all-natural aspect rolls over into all the Colorado distilleries.
 They locally source everything they possibly can, from the juniper berries to the herbs.
 It’s almost as cool now to do a tour of a distillery as a microbrewery.
 The industry is growing so quick, even I can’t stay on top of it!” —Apryl Boyce, president, Diamond Distributors